Frequently Asked Questions:

 What is involved in a Royal Opera House Apprenticeship?

-- Apprentices study towards a formal qualification (minimum Level 2 NVQ) related to their specialism.
+- Apprentices study towards qualification (minimum Level 2) related to their specialism.
 College attendance is required either on a day release or block release basis.

 - Apprentices receive ongoing support from a college tutor, departmental line manager and the Apprenticeships Team.

 - You will be paid the Living Wage in your first year (even if you are under 25), rising by 2.5% in your second year.

 - You will work full time.
 This will be 48 hours per week for the Technical Theatre apprenticeship, and 40 hours per week for the other apprenticeships

 - Your actual hours of work will depend on the normal working hours of your department.
 Technical Theatre apprentices will work a number of different shift patterns including evenings and weekends.